 The Upper and Vamp of the shoe.
-One of the most noticeable features is Salomon’s use of SensiFit in an external shroud format that they call DreamTex.
+One of the most noticeable features is the use of SensiFit in the Wildcross, an external shroud format that they call DreamTex.
 Aside from a ridiculous name which conjures up a giant Boeing plane or Unicorns (and not the ones which are Republican voters who plan on voting Democrat), I think the DreamTex works really well.
 SensiFit is most often integrated into the upper of models including the Sense 4 Pro and Sense Ride, noticeably inlaid into the mesh.

 THE QUICKLACE: DROPPING IN THE TOP